Strong as They Need to Be

 - In the older Warcraft games and stories, Deathwing was, while powerful, still rivaled by the other Aspects and it was only by tricking them into creating the Dragon Soul and wielding it against them was he able to pose a significant threat to all four of them combined.
 This was also initially the case after he returned in World of Warcraft: Cataclysm, as he fought the Life Aspect Alexstrasza in the Twilight Highlands and, while Deathwing won, the fight was fairly even and both of them were severely injured by the end of it.
 It's later revealed that Deathwing was saturated with dark energies to such an extent that he was effectively unkillable even by entities like Alexstrasza and the other Aspects.
 In order to wipe his matter from existence and kill him for good, you need a much greater amount of power delivered in a much briefer assault—so they grab the Dragon Soul from the past, supercharge it with more power than it's ever had, attune it to Deathwing so it can harm him, and get Thrall to fire it at him... and even then, it takes multiple shots.

 - Sonic the Hedgehog's speed is very inconsistent from game to game.
 At Sonic's best he's fast enough to outrun planes, rockets, missiles, etc. while at his worst Sonic can barely outrun an eighteen wheeler.
+Of course, if you believe the implication that he almost never uses his full speed save for VERY special circumstances just to challenge himself, this is justified.

 - Bayonetta's ability to activate witch time seems to be on when the plot needs her to have it.
 She can activate it for minutes at a time at will with no cost; during normal gameplay she needs to precisely dodge attacks or use magical energy with a device.